maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 == Description ==

-WooCommerce Breadcrumbs is a simple WordPress plugin that gives you the ability to restyle the WooCommerce breadcrumbs.
-It also gives you the ability to disable them completely so they longer display.
+WooCommerce Breadcrumbs is a simple WordPress plugin that allows you to restyle the WooCommerce breadcrumbs.
+It also gives you the ability to disable them completely so they no longer display.

-By changing the html surrounding your breadcrumbs, you're able to style your breadcrumbs in different ways.
-For example, the default breadcrumbs simply display links with a seperator character.
-Using WooCommerce Breadcrumbs, you can change them to display as an unsorted listed of links instead.
+By changing the HTML surrounding your breadcrumbs, you’re able to provide better options for styling your breadcrumbs in different ways.
+For example, the default breadcrumbs simply display links with a separator character.
+Using WooCommerce Breadcrumbs, you can change them to display as an unsorted list of links instead.

+NOTE: This plugin wont actually style your breadcrumbs for you.
+It simply gives you the tools to change the HTML that wraps around your breadcrumbs.

 = WooCommerce Breadcrumbs gives you the following settings =

 * Breadcrumb separator: This is the separator to use between each breadcrumb
-* Wrap before: The opening html tag to wrap before all your breadcrumbs
+* Wrap before: The opening HTML tag to wrap before all your breadcrumbs
-* Wrap after: The closing html tag to wrap after all your breadcrumbs
+* Wrap after: The closing HTML tag to wrap after all your breadcrumbs
-* Before: The opening html tag to wrap before each individual breadcrumb
+* Before: The opening HTML tag to wrap before each individual breadcrumb
-* After: The closing html tag to wrap after each individual breadcrumb
+* After: The closing HTML tag to wrap after each individual breadcrumb
 * Home text: The text to use for the ‘Home’ breadcrumb
 * Home URL: The URL that the ‘Home’ breadcrumb links to